JanithT-Lboro/LearningML/CompressiveStrengthOfConcrete/README.md

 - predict for test inputs and compare results against test output

 This is easier recognised within the [source code.](https://github.com/JanThan/LearningML/blob/master/CompressiveStrengthOfConcrete/concreteCompression2.py)
-Various outputs from this workflow can be found below...
+The various outputs from this workflow can be found below...

 ## Variables Summary
 ### Distribution of inputs